Folling/adhesive/README.md

 # Support
 I have a fulltime job and can only afford so much time for alloy.
 If you would like to change that in the future consider donating to the project (note: Donating link will follow, alloy isn't worth donating yet).
 I also appreciate feedback (next to constructive criticism) so feel free to email me at coding@folling.de.

+# Naming
+adhesive was originally called "tape" because it glues all the different operating systems together.
+That wasn't chemical enough for me however so it was renamed to "adhesive".